-SUPPORTIVE Two (2) Permanent Supportive Housing Projects: HOUSING One (1) Project with a minimum of 30 Units set aside for the Chronically Homeless individuals with a preference for veterans with rents designated at 30% AMI and supported with Rental Assistance; and One (1) Project with a minimum of 25% of the units sets aside for Chronically Homeless individuals and/or Chronically Homeless families both with earnings of 30% AMI, adjusted by family size and supported with Rental Assistance.
+SUPPORTIVE HOUSING Up to two projects totaling at least sixty (60) -Units of Permanent Supportive Housing for Chronically Homeless, either: Projects that have a minimum of thirty (30) Units set aside for Chronically Homeless people with a preference for veterans.
+Rents shall be designated at 30% AMI and supported with Rental Assistance; or One project with 60 Units set aside for Chronically Homeless people with a preference for veterans.
+Rents shall be designated at 30% AMI and supported with Rental Assistance.
+(See Section 2.9(S)/Tab 19).
 RURAL Two (2) Projects located in Rural Areas; each Project located in a separate rural COG ("NACOG", "WACOG", "SEAGO" & "CAAG").
-Reduced to one (1) project if the 9% credit rate is not extended and forward allocation of 2014 LIHTCs does not occur.
-TRIBAL Two (2)Projects located on Tribal lands with a preference for Veterans.
-Reduced to one (1) project if the 9% credit rate is not extended and forward allocation of 2014 LIHTCs does not occur.
+If approved by ADOH, the Arizona Pioneers' Home shall qualify for one Rural Set Aside and be eligible for up to \$2.5 million in LIHTC (see TAB 29).
+TRIBAL One Set-Aside of up to the Maximum Reservation Per Project that may be used for more than one Project located on Tribal Land with a preference for veterans.
 NON-PROFIT 10% of the State's annual credit is Set-Aside for "Non-Profit Projects" as defined in this Plan.
-Only Non-Profit Projects that meet all of the threshold requirements in Section 2.9(G) will be eligible for an allocation of Non-Profit Set-Aside credits.
-If a Non-Profit Project qualifies for an allocation in another Set-Aside, as stated in this Section 2.6, it will also contribute to satisfying the 10% of the State's annual credit requirement for the Non-Profit Set-Aside.
-This set-aside will not apply in 2013 if 9% credit rate is not extended and forward allocation of 2014 LIHTCs does not occur.
-The 2013 non-profit set-aside was satisfied through the forward allocation of 2013 LIHTCs in 2012.
-If the 2014 LIHTCs are forward allocated then the non-profit set-aside does apply to those credits.
+Only Non-Profit Projects that meet all of the threshold requirements in Section 2.9(G) will be eligible for an Allocation of Non-Profit Set-Aside credits.
+If a Non-Profit Project qualifies for an Allocation in another Set-Aside, as stated in this Section 2.6, it will also contribute to satisfying the 10% of the State's annual credit requirement for the Non-Profit Set-Aside.